 Isolated from the mainland, it’s sometimes easy to forget that Hawaii is actually part of the United States.
 In so many ways it feels very much American, but at the same time, it also feels quite un-American too.
 Walk along the streets of Waikiki and you’ll quickly notice how ethnically diverse it is.
 An island of paradise, it is a mishmash of Polynesian, American, and Asian cultures, and almost combines the best of all those worlds.

-Hawaii has always been on my wish list of travel destinations, so when I found out that my family was heading there, I jumped at the opportunity to go with them.
+Hawaii has always been on my wish list of travel destinations with a lot of vacation rentals to choose from, so when I found out that my family was heading there, I jumped at the opportunity to go with them.
 It would be a short, action-packed 5-day trip filled with great food, fun, shopping, and sunshine.

 Located in the southeast area of Oahu is Hanauma Bay, a bay carved out by volcanic activity centuries ago.
 It was a popular fishing spot for locals for many centuries, and today is now a wildlife preserve which is visited by millions of tourists from around the world.
 A popular destination amongst sunbathers and snorkelers, May and I decided to head down there to catch some sun and get in some snorkeling.
 Neither of us had been snorkeling since our trip to Thailand last year (click here to go to the post).
 It was also a different experience as this was shallow water snorkeling rather than deep sea snorkeling.
 We purchased a disposable underwater camera and got some really cool shots!